AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-ropc-connection/step-3-of-4-set-up.md

 Additional references [can be found here](https://docs.microsoft.com/en-us/azure/active-directory/reports-monitoring/concept-all-sign-ins#:~:text=Interactive%20user%20sign%2Dins%20are,as%20the%20Microsoft%20Authenticator%20app.&text=This%20report%20also%20includes%20federated,are%20federated%20to%20Azure%20AD.).

+## Before Proceeding to Step 4 {#before-proceeding-to-step-4}

+* If you want to restrict the number of records you sync, [set up a custom sync filter](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter.md) now.
+* Run the [Validate Microsoft Dynamics Sync](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/validate-microsoft-dynamics-sync.md) process.
+It verifies that your initial setups were done correctly.
+* Log in to the Marketo Sync User in Microsoft Dynamics CRM.

 >[!MORELIKETHIS]
 >
 >* [Step 4 of 4: Connect the Marketo Solution with Resource Owner Password Control Connection](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-ropc-connection/step-4-of-4-connect.md)